MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-bring-your-own-number.md

 We recommend below practices

-1. You may use the same port number for Teams and Azure Communication Services (ACS) direct routing, but you must use a different Fully Qualified Domain Name (FQDN) in Teams and ACS.
+-	You may use the same port number for Teams and Azure Communication Services direct routing, but you must use a different Fully Qualified Domain Name (FQDN) in Teams and Azure Communication Services.
-2. To avoid call timeout, we recommend below settings of Secure Real-Time Protocol (SRTP):
+- To avoid call timeout, check below settings of Secure Real-Time Protocol (SRTP):
   - Reset SRTP Upon Re-key = Disable
   - Generate SRTP Keys = Only if Required
-3. Ensure that you have enough transcoding licenses if your telecom and Microsoft don't support the same codec.
+- Ensure that you have enough transcoding licenses if your service provider and Azure communication services don't support the same codec.

 ### See also